mstocco/mariostoc.co/content/traininglog/20201213-ironman2021-37weeksout.md

 **37 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
-On the bike 5 out of the next 7 days.
-This week's goal is to get the scheduled saddle-time and maybe get to be earlier.
+On the bike 4 out of the next 7 days.
+This week's goal is to get the scheduled saddle-time and maybe get to bed earlier.

 ## SUMMARY
 I feel like I was **STAYING CONSISTENT**

 Great week of focused training given that work has been busy and that we are into winter here in Victoria.

 Almost 10.5 hours of workout time from [Monday](javascript:flick('mon');) through [Saturday](javascript:flick('sat');).
-I enjoyed the week too.
-There was no pressure to hit a pace; it was by and large, time spent enjoying the moment.
+I enjoyed this week's workouts too.
+There was no pressure to hit a pace; simply time spent enjoying the moments.

-Mentally, I need these workouts too.
+Mentally, I needed these workouts too.
 Christmas is next week and when I am not immersed in work or a workout, I am really missing my dad.

 ![I have run and rode the path above this creek a hundred times.
 I finally climbed down to take a picture.](/assets/jpg/IMG_3012-977x550.jpeg Craigflower Creek, View Royal, BC)